reinka/blog/content/post/dns-server-1.md

 ;; MSG SIZE  rcvd: 34
 ```

-Unsurprisingly, our DNS server did not provide an answer for the domain `hello`.
+Unsurprisingly, `dig` is complaining about the response since our DNS server did not provide an answer for the domain `hello` but just echoed the received message.

 We should see server logs similar to: